 The RSHE policy and the curriculum mapping documents have been developed following consultation with the whole school community.
-Consultation has and will continue to take place in the following ways:
+Consultation has taken place in the following ways:

-- Student council discussion • - Staff consultation on draft policy and resources - Parent consultation on a draft policy and resources via an online survey - Academy Council presentation on our plans to meet statutory requirements in September 2020. •
+- Student council discussion - Staff consultation on draft policy and resources - Parent consultation on the draft policy and resources via an online survey - Academy Council presentation on our plans to meet statutory requirements in September 2020.

 In developing our policy and curriculum we have given due regard to the government's statutory guidance for RSHE issued under Section 80A of the Education Act 2002 and section 403 of the Education Act 1996.
-The RSHE policy will be available on the school website and free of charge to interested parties via school reception.
+The RSHE policy will be available on the school website and free to interested parties via school reception.